MooersLab/ofat4xtals/README.md

 - Repeat by selecting C11 to P14.
 - Custom sort on column C.
 - Repeat by selecting C15 to P18.
 Custom sort column C and so on.

+## Liquid handling robot

+While you might be tempted to feed these designs into a liquid-handling robot, you should look into the robots' coefficients of variation (CV).
+It may be much higher than you expected.
+One popular liquid-handling robot has a CV of 5%; I was expecting a CV of 1%.
+Your manual pipetting CV may be less than 2% if you minimize evaporative losses during dispensing of the stock solution.
+In addition, it can take about 12-20 hours of tedious editing of an input CSV file to read one of these designs by the liquid handling robot.

+Using a liquid handling robot once the csv file is in working order and can be used repeatedly after minor modification for each experimental design might yield some efficiencies.
+However, for small volumes, one has to worry about evaporative losses during the assembly of the solutions.
+These losses may be the primary sources of variation in the final volumes rather than pipetting errors.